 Know Your High-Performance Times

 Some people are early birds, while others are night owls.
-Some accomplish much before the sun rises, and others are at their best after sunset.
+Some accomplish much before sunrise, and others are at their best after sunset.
 Some have an afternoon burst of energy, and some need an afternoon nap.

 It’s important to know which group matches your preference.
 Utilize your peak performance times to accomplish items requiring more time, attention, or energy.